nabilalam14/mde-suspected-data-exfiltration-/README.md

-# Threat Hunting Lab: mde-suspected-data-exfiltration-
+# Microsoft Defender for Endpoint Threat Hunting

-## Overview
-This project documents a threat hunting investigation conducted in **Microsoft Defender for Endpoint (MDE)** to assess whether a potentially disgruntled employee was staging data for exfiltration.
-The hunt focused on detecting suspicious file archiving activity, process execution, and correlated network behavior.

-No confirmed data exfiltration was identified; however, multiple indicators of **data staging** were observed.
+## Suspected Internal Data Staging & Exfiltration Preparation

 ---

-## Scenario Summary
+## 📌 Overview
+This project documents a **threat hunting investigation** conducted using **Microsoft Defender for Endpoint (MDE)** to assess potential insider threat activity involving data staging and preparation for exfiltration.

-An employee under a Performance Improvement Plan (PIP) raised concerns about potential insider threat activity.
-The employee had local administrator privileges and unrestricted application access.
-The goal of this hunt was to determine whether sensitive data was being compressed and prepared for exfiltration.
+The investigation focused on correlating **file creation**, **process execution**, and **network activity** to determine whether sensitive data was being compressed and prepared for removal from the environment.

 ---

-## Data Sources
-- `DeviceFileEvents`
-- `DeviceProcessEvents`
-- `DeviceNetworkEvents`
+## 🧠 Scenario Summary
+An employee with **local administrator privileges** was placed on a Performance Improvement Plan (PIP), raising concerns of potential malicious insider behavior.
+The employee had unrestricted application access and the capability to install utilities and execute scripts.

+**Objective:**
+Determine whether data was being archived and staged for potential exfiltration.

 ---

+## 📊 Data Sources
+- DeviceFileEvents
+- DeviceProcessEvents
+- DeviceNetworkEvents

+---

-## Timeline Summary & Findings
+## 🕒 Timeline Summary & Findings

-### 1. ZIP Archive Activity Identified
+### 1️⃣ ZIP Archive Creation Activity
-A search of file activity logs revealed repeated creation of `.zip` files on the endpoint, consistent with bulk data archiving behavior.
+A review of file activity logs revealed repeated creation of `.zip` files on the endpoint, consistent with bulk data archiving behavior.

 ```kql
 DeviceFileEvents